-18. Handling staff matters
+21. Handling staff matters

-- A matter personal to a member of staff that is being considered by a meeting of the Staffing Personnel Committee is subject to standing order 12 above. - b.
+- a.
+A matter personal to a member of staff that is being considered by a meeting of the Personnel Committee is subject to standing order 12 above. - b.
 Subject to the Council's policies regarding the handling of performance, capability and disciplinary matters, the Council's most senior staff member (or other member of staff) shall contact the Chairman of Personnel Committee or in their absence the Vice Chairman of the Personnel Committee in respect of an informal or formal matter and this shall be reported back and progressed by resolution of the Personnel Committee in accordance with its terms of reference. - c.
-Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chairman of the Personnel Committee of absence occasioned by illness or other reason and that

-- person shall report such absence to Personnel Committee at its next meeting. - d.
+Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chairman of the Personnel Committee of absence occasioned by illness or other reason and that person shall report such absence to Personnel Committee at its next meeting. - d.
 The Mayor and Chairman of the Personnel Committee shall conduct a review of the performance and annual appraisal of the work of Proper Officer.
-The review and appraisal shall be reported in writing and is subject to approval by resolution by Personnel Committee. - e.
-Subject to the Council's policy regarding the handling of grievance matters, the Proper Officer shall advise the Chairman of the Personnel Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Personnel Committee or its appointed representatives. - f.
+The review and appraisal shall be reported in writing and is subject to approval by resolution by the Personnel Committee. - Subject to the Council's policy regarding the handling of grievance matters, the Proper Officer shall advise the Chairman of the Personnel Committee in respect of an informal or formal grievance matter, and this matter shall

+- be reported back and progressed by resolution of the Personnel Committee or its appointed representatives. - f.
 Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by a member of staff and relates to the Mayor or Chairman of the Personnel Committee, this shall be communicated to another member of the Personnel Committee, which shall be reported back and progressed by resolution of the Personnel Committee. - g.
 Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - h.
 The Council shall keep all written records relating to employees secure.
 All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - i.
-Only persons with line management responsibilities shall have access to staff records referred to in standing orders 18(f) and (g) above if so justified.

 In accordance with Standing Order 18(b) the Council will identify two persons with line management responsibilities who may have access to staff records referred to in standing order 18(g) & (h). - j.
 Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 18(f) and (g) above shall be provided only to the Proper Officer and the Chairman of the Personnel Committee.

-19. Responsibilities to provide information
+22. Responsibilities to provide information

-(See also standing order 20)
+(See also standing order 19)

 - a.
-In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council. - b.
+In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council - b.
 The Council shall publish information in accordance with the requirements of the Local Government (Transparency Requirements) (England) Regulations 2015.

-20. Responsibilities under Data Protection Legislation
+23. Responsibilities under Data Protection Legislation